EvictionLab/eviction-lab-website/content/weekly-reports/acknowledgements.md

 ---
 # Acknowledgements

 We would like to thank representatives of the following organizations for speaking with us as we developed the Eviction Tracking System.
-They were invaluable in providing context around these data.
+They were invaluable in providing context around these data:

 * [Arch City Defenders](https://www.archcitydefenders.org/)
 * [BASTA Austin](http://www.bastaaustin.org/)